25+ Chipotle Interview Questions and Best Sample Answers

 What would you do if your cash register was over by $20 at the end of the night?

 Answer: I would leave a note at the end of the night for the manager and inform them of the issue.
 Secondarily, I would follow company procedures and policies on these matters that I would learn from the training program.
-Cash handling is an integral part of the job and can always be improved.
+Cash handling is an integral part of the job and can always get improved.

 What type of customer service methods do you think are unique to you?

 Answer: First, I think that Chipotle has always been known for its efficiency.
 This means that I want to provide a high-quality experience, but I also want to quickly serve our customers.
 This includes the in-store lines and making sure customers are getting handled according to store policy.
 I would try to answer questions that any customer has.
 This includes questions about gift cards or purchases.
 As well as try to provide customers an answer on what type of extra's they had inside their orders.
 Mostly to ensure that they are checked-out properly while paying for their meal if I was operating as a cashier during that shift.